The Bankrate promise

 Although they start at $1 million in coverage, an umbrella policy is generally one of the cheaper insurance policies you can buy.
 A single umbrella policy adds an extra layer of liability coverage to your auto and home or renters policies.

 Frequently asked questions

-Typically, you can find information about your state’s compulsory car insurance on your state’s department of insurance website.
-Some state departments of transportation also feature insurance requirements on their websites.
-Local insurance agents should stay abreast of state requirements, but it is always a good idea to research the information on your own before shopping and comparing car insurance rates.
+Typically, you can find information about your state’s compulsory car insurance requirements on your state’s department of insurance website.
+Some state departments of transportation also have insurance requirements on their websites.
+Local insurance agents will know how much coverage is needed in your state, but it is always a good idea to research the information on your own before shopping and comparing car insurance rates.

 Filing a car insurance claim is generally a straightforward process, but the steps can vary from company to company.
 For example, some insurers have an online portal or mobile app that allows for electronic claim filing.
 Others may require that you call your local agency or a 24/7 claims hotline.
 To find out more about the claims process for your insurer, it may be helpful to ask your agent for specifics.

-According to Bankrate’s analysis of premium rate data from Quadrant Data Services, the national average cost of car insurance for a minimum coverage liability-only policy is $545 per year.
+According to Bankrate’s analysis of premium rate data from Quadrant Data Services, the national average cost of car insurance for a minimum coverage liability-only policy is $622 per year.
 Depending on your circumstances, though, you may pay more or less than average.
 Car insurance companies may use several factors to calculate your rate, including your location, vehicle, driving history and, depending on your state, your credit score.
-Additionally, each insurance company weighs these factors differently.
-As such, it can be helpful to shop around and get personalized quotes if you’re looking for the cheapest car insurance companies for bodily injury coverage.
+It can be helpful to shop around and get personalized quotes if you’re looking for the cheapest car insurance companies for bodily injury coverage.